 BBC2 Wales has a wonderful Secret Wales programme, one episode of which has a 10 minute segment about Capel-y-ffin, just 1 mile from Castle Farm.
 Recommended viewing if you ever get a chance to watch it!

 In the meantime, you can see a transcription of the segment here.
-Part 1 decribed the stunning route up from Hay to Capel-y-ffin.
+Part 1 decribed the stunning route up from Hay-on-Wye to Capel-y-ffin.
 Here, Sara Edwards describes some of those who have come under the spell of this remote area…

 Presenter Sara Edwards: